 Oana Popescu explained there is no connection between her decision to withdraw from the EP race with the one announced by Valeriu Nicolae a day before.

-Valeriu Nicolae, a close colleague of PLUS leader Dacian Ciolos, and former secretary of state within the Labour Ministry in the Ciolos Cabinet has announced her resignation from the party on Tuesday.
+Valeriu Nicolae, a close colleague of PLUS leader Dacian Ciolos, and former secretary of state within the Labour Ministry in the Ciolos Cabinet has announced his resignation from the party on Tuesday.
 Nicolae, who was also running for a MEP seat on the Alliance 2020 lists, explained “he has no stomach for politics” and that he resorted to the resignation as he felt he risks losing some dear friends and that it was a lot of pressure.
 Nicolae also underlined that Dacian Ciolos remains “the coolest man” he has ever worked with, arguing USR-PLUS alliance deserves to be voted.